khudgins/documentation/on-premise/administration/dispatcher.rst

 #.
 Cloud "subscriptions".

-   A cloud "subscription" is a mechanism enStratus uses to track the capabilities provided by the cloud account being integrated into the enStratus cloud management system.
-It is possible, for example, to connect an EC2 account to enStratus that has not yet signed up for the Amazon S3 service. enStratus will not present the Platform > Files option to the end user in this case.
+   A cloud "subscription" is a mechanism Enstratius uses to track the capabilities provided by the cloud account being integrated into the Enstratius cloud management system.
+It is possible, for example, to connect an EC2 account to Enstratius that has not yet signed up for the Amazon S3 service.
+Enstratius will not present the Platform > Files option to the end user in this case.

-   Should the administrator of the Amazon account later subscribe to the S3 service, no changes are required in enStratus. enStratus will automatically detect this change and present the Platform > Files option in the console.
+   Should the administrator of the Amazon account later subscribe to the S3 service, no changes are required in Enstratius.
+Enstratius will automatically detect this change and present the Platform > Files option in the console.
 Please note that changes like this may take a few hours to be discovered.

 #.
 Accounts.

-   enStratus tracks cloud accounts in the provisioning database.
-Each cloud account connected to enStratus will carry with it unique information such as the cloud regions visible for the credentials entered and the default budget code assigned to infrastructure discovered.
+   Enstratius tracks cloud accounts in the provisioning database.
+Each cloud account connected to Enstratius will carry with it unique information such as the cloud regions visible for the credentials entered and the default budget code assigned to infrastructure discovered.

 #.
 Users, groups, roles.

-   enStratus stores information related to users that access the enStratus cloud management system such as the user id, any groups of which the enStratus user is a part, and any budget codes to which the user has access.
+   Enstratius stores information related to users that access the Enstratius cloud management system such as the user id, any groups of which the Enstratius user is a part, and any budget codes to which the user has access.

-   The provisioning database is also where the mapping of an enStratus group to an enStratus role is made
+   The provisioning database is also where the mapping of an Enstratius group to an Enstratius role is made

 #.
 Budget Codes and their state.

    The provisioning database contains information about the costs being incurred as part of operating in cloud environments.
-For example, it is possible to assign a unique cost identifier to a cloud product such as a server and have the operational costs tracked using the enStratus budget feature.
+For example, it is possible to assign a unique cost identifier to a cloud product such as a server and have the operational costs tracked using the Enstratius budget feature.

 #.
 Clouds